l3aconator/accessibility-scouts-camp/pages/05.about/deeper-learning/default.md

 ---
 title: Deeper learning
 visible: true
-summary: 'The web is a wonderful and scary place, but mostly wonderful.
-The access to information is astounding but most of it, is only accessible to those who are without impairments.
-The following manuals within the online camp is to get you ready for the'
+summary: 'Hmmmmmmm.
+Thought this guide was all inclusive?
+Not so much.
+The purpose of this camp was to have you start on a great foundation and use the small things to do the most good.
+Here are some of the camp’s sources and a lot more resources for more in-depth learning.'
 stats:
     examples: '2'
     readingTime: '20 minutes'